-Since 2017, members of the fishing industry have not only been active partners in the implementation and adaptive management of the project, but their engagement means they are also part of the solution to help restore fish resources in the Gulf of Mexico.
-Participation in the project has grown as fishermen help to secure the sustainability of this important resource and the fisheries that depend upon it.
+Since 2017, members of the pelagic longline fishing industry have been active partners in the implementation and adaptive management of the project.
+Participation in the project has grown as fishermen help to secure the sustainability of this fishery.

 In the 2017 project year, seven vessel owners from Louisiana participated in a four-month pelagic longline repose from March 1 through June 30.
 Participants fished using greenstick gear for a collective total of 280 sea-days.

-In 2018 through 2020, the repose period took place from January 1 through June 30.
+In 2018 through 2021, the repose period took place from January 1 through June 30.
 In the 2018 project year, seven vessel owners from Louisiana and three vessel owners from Florida participated in the repose.
 In the 2019 project year, eight vessel owners from Louisiana and two vessel owners from Florida participated in the repose.
 In the 2020 project year, repose participants included seven vessel owners from Louisiana and five vessel owners from Florida.
+In the 2021 project year, repose participants included seven vessel owners from Louisiana and four vessel owners from Florida.

 “I found it very rewarding to be a part of the research and experiment with the new gear, as well as to be a part of something that could help restore fish in the Gulf,” one participant said.